coolbnjmn/TutorialToastView/README.md

 ```
 TutorialToastViewAnimationStyle.customAnimationStyle(inDuration : 1, inCurve : .CurveEaseOut, outDuration: 1, outCurve : .CurveEaseIn)
 ```
+### V0.1.11
+Made entire tutorial toast view dismissable on tap.
+Improved error detection of scale parameter.
+If it is not in range, a default 1/3 will be used.

 If this is not enough customization, let me know!